aleyoscar/godotxt/README.md

 ## Description

-A self-hosted, responsive and mobile-friendly web application to manage a [todo.txt](http://todotxt.org/) file with configurable lists.
-The app is run using [python flask](https://flask.palletsprojects.com/en/stable/) and packaged as a docker container for self-hosting on any web server.
+A self-hosted, responsive and mobile-friendly web application to manage a [todo.txt](http://todotxt.org/) file with "custom" lists.
+The app is a static site with a [pocketbase](https://pocketbase.io/) backend.
 Todo.txt gives you the flexibility to take your task list with you wherever you go and does not lock you into a proprietary service.
-All task data is stored in a text file that you can write to using any other application or text editor.
+All task data is stored in a text file that you can write to using any other application or text editor, and pocketbase gives you the flexibility to have single user or multiple user authentication.

 ## Features